What Score Is Good for PSAT: A full breakdown to Understanding and Improving Your Performance

 Interpreting Percentiles and Personal Goals

 If your goal is to gain admission to a highly selective university, you will likely need to aim for a PSAT score that places you in the 90th percentile or higher.
-And this typically translates to a composite score in the range of 1300 to 1400 or above, depending on the specific institution and year.
+This typically translates to a composite score in the range of 1300 to 1400 or above, depending on the specific institution and year.
 Conversely, if you are using the PSAT primarily as a diagnostic tool to identify strengths and weaknesses, a score that reflects steady improvement over time may be more valuable than an absolute number.

 Sectional Analysis and Balanced Performance